DraftGeek’s 2020 NFL Mock Draft

 Kansas City Chiefs (from San Francisco)

 The Superbowl champs have a few key free agency decisions to make.
 This will be the first variable to determine what their needs will be going into the draft.
-One area that will certainly be a weakness will be at corner, where they should lose 1-2 key players from last year.
+One area that will certainly be a weakness will be at corner, where they have lost some talent.

 Seattle continues to build their defensive line with the powerful DT from Missouri.
 If they can also re-sign Clowney, they could have a dominant D-line with their first round DE in the mix as well.